-WEA WINTER PROGRAM
+WEA SPRING PROGRAM

 With over 300 courses available, there’s something for everyone, from learning practical skills such as a foreign language or in an art or writing program, to discovering more about the world of the past in one of our many history courses.
 Our IT courses have a terrific range for those who need to brush up on their computer skills, manage a small business, keep up with the kids or web design.
 Learn to be a better manager, gain training qualifications, become a master public speaker – all in our Business and Training program.

-Don’t miss out – join one of WEA’s Winter 2016 courses, and discover the value and quality that have kept WEA going through the 100 years of its existence in Sydney.
+Don’t miss out – join one of WEA’s Spring 2016 courses, and discover the value and quality that have kept WEA going through the 100 years of its existence in Sydney.
 With over 15,000 students enrolling each year, WEA represents success, interest, involvement, friendship, social outlets, health, community, all packaged with the best tutors in Sydney!

-Enjoy your Winter at WEA!
+Enjoy your Spring at WEA!

 Michael Newton | Executive Director

 Held in Association with the Humans Rights Committee of the Law Society of NSW